SanDRA: Safe Large-Language-Model-Based Decision Making for Automated Vehicles Using Reachability Analysis: Evaluation

 \subsection{General Settings}

-We evaluate \textsc{SanDRA} using the open-source CommonRoad framework \cite{Althoff2017a}.
-In our implementation, we use the CommonRoad-Reach toolbox \cite{reach} for reachability analysis and the Spot tool \cite{duret2016spot} for LTL$_{\text{f}}$ model checking.
-Additionally, we use time-to-collision as the criticality measure, computed with the CommonRoad-CriMe toolbox \cite{lin2023commonroad}.
-In closed-loop evaluations, the widely-used highway-env \cite{highway-env} simulation environment is employed to assess the safety of driving actions, where the most likely trajectories are predicted under a constant-velocity assumption.
-The set-based predictions of the other vehicles are computed based on \cite{Koschi2020}.
-We use GPT-4o \cite{hurst2024gpt} as the cloud-based LLM and Qwen3 \cite{qwen3} as the local LLM.
-The experiments are conducted on a desktop equipped with an AMD Ryzen 7 9800X 8-core processor and an NVIDIA RTX 5090 GPU.
-The parameters used in the numerical experiments are shown in Tab.~\ref{tab:params}; all remaining parameters are as defined in the original paper.
+We evaluated \textsc{SanDRA} using the open-source CommonRoad framework \cite{Althoff2017a}.
+In our implementation, we used the CommonRoad-Reach toolbox \cite{reach} for reachability analysis and the Spot tool \cite{duret2016spot} for LTL$_{\text{f}}$ model checking.
+In the reachability analysis, we employed a point-mass model that overapproximated the vehicle dynamics, conservatively subsuming all feasible behaviors by using bounded accelerations as inputs to compute the reachable sets.
+Additionally, we used time-to-collision as the criticality measure, computed with the CommonRoad-CriMe toolbox \cite{lin2023commonroad}.
+In closed-loop evaluations, the widely-used highway-env \cite{highway-env} simulation environment was employed to assess the safety of driving actions, where the most likely trajectories were predicted under a constant-velocity assumption.
+The set-based predictions of the other vehicles were computed based on \cite{Koschi2020}.
+We used GPT-4o \cite{hurst2024gpt} as the cloud-based LLM and Qwen3 \cite{qwen3} as the local LLM.
+The experiments were conducted on a desktop equipped with an AMD Ryzen 7 9800X 8-core processor and an NVIDIA RTX 5090 GPU.
+The parameters used in the numerical experiments are shown in Tab.~\ref{tab:params}; all remaining parameters were as defined in the original paper.